-As available data for EDTMP-Na are considered not to be sufficient for mutagenicity assessment related to induction of chromosome aberrations, the data set was complemented using mutagenicity tests performed with EDTMP-H. Justification for this read-across is described in section 8 (Justification of read-across).
+As available data for EDTMP-H are considered not to be sufficient for the mutagenicity assessment, the data set was complemented using mutagenicity tests performed with EDTMP-Na.
+Justification for this read-across procedure is described in section 8 (Justification of read-across).